-Islamic and Jewish Approaches to Conflict Resolution
+Religious Approaches to Conflict Resolution

-For that reason, conflict resolution scholars and practitioners must take into consideration the religious and cultural traditions of Jewish and Muslim communities to address conflicts involving them, especially in the context of the Israeli-Palestinian Conflict.
-Although the current image of religion is often associated with conflict and violence, in fact, notions of peacebuilding are deeply embedded in the religious vision of Islam and Judaism and Jewish and Muslim communities have developed various approaches and tools to address conflicts.
-Exploring different perspectives and drawing links between Islamic, Jewish and Western conflict resolution approaches, this course will explore principles, values, and practices of peace and conflict resolution rooted in Jewish and Islamic texts and traditions.
+For that reason, conflict resolution scholars and practitioners must take into consideration the religious and traditions of the communities to address conflicts involving them, especially in the context of the Israeli-Palestinian Conflict.
+Although the current image of religion is often associated with conflict and violence, in fact, notions of peacebuilding are deeply embedded in the religious vision of the communities and religious leaders have developed various approaches and tools to address conflicts.
+Exploring different perspectives religious conflict resolution approaches, this course will explore principles, values, and practices of peace and conflict resolution rooted in religious traditions.
 This is an interactive course in which students are expected to engage with the ideas and thoughts presented in the class through the study of religious texts, dialogue, and theoretical academic research.

 Theoretical and practical aspects of the religious role in conflicts and conflict resolution will help us to better understand the sources of conflict and how religious texts, cultures and communities deal with conflicts and hopefully tips on how they can be solved.